mildaAI/news_app/README.md

 4. **Receive Feedback**:
    - If valid: You'll see "Newsletter will be sent soon".
    - If invalid: You'll see "Not a news topic".
-5. **Async Updates**: If the n8n workflow generates an audio summary later, it will be played automatically via WebSocket.

 ## API Endpoints